bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-design-goals.md

 - Your node doesn’t know if you are a reachable node.
 The network will tell you if it is reachable.
 From a network perspective:
   - Is providing inbounds purely altruistic
-  - From a personal standpoint, are there any advantages to accepting in bounds?
+  - From a personal standpoint, are there any advantages to accepting inbounds?
     - Diversity?
 You have no guarantees that they aren’t the same entities.
     - If you are enabling inbounds - surface area vulnerability - we have mitigations in place but we have more influence on who you outbounds are over time
     - We need peers that accept inbound connections because we need that for the network to run